puppetlabs-toy-chest/libral/doc/invoke-json.md

         "message": "<human-readable message about what happened>",
         "kind": "<error_kind>"
       }
-      "... anything else is ignored ..."
     }
 ```

 The error kind must be one of the following:
-* `unknown`: the resource targetted in a `find` or `update` action does not
+* `unknown`: the resource targetted in a `get` or `set` action does not
-  exist.
+  exist and can not be created.
+(If it could be created, the resource
+  should carry an attribute `ensure` with value `absent`)
+* `forbidden`: the current user does not have permission to carry out the
+  action for this resource
 * `failed`: a general failure to perform the action

-Even if the providers encounters an error, it still needs to exit with status
+Even if the provider encounters an error, it still needs to exit with
-code 0.
-Exiting with any other status code will be taken as an indication
+status code 0.
+Exiting with any other status code will be taken as an
-that the provider encountered a fatal error.
+indication that the provider encountered a fatal error and all of its
+output will be disregarded.